pietro31700/bagpipes/README.rst

 + When plotting the SFH:

-  + you can select if also to plot the mean SFR value (instead of only the median SFR + 1σ CI) and if plot the SFH in log scale
+  + you can select if also to plot the mean SFR value (instead of only the median SFR + 1σ CI) and if plot the SFH in log scale (both x and y axis)
     ``plot_sfh_posterior]`` has two new boolean parameters: ``mean`` and ``log_scale``.
 For enabling the new options use:

     .. code-block:: python

-      plot_sfh_posterior(save=True,show=False,log_scale=True,mean=True)
+      plot_sfh_posterior(save=True,show=False,log_x=True,log_y=True,mean=True)

-  + By default the x-axis is written as time from the observed time of the galaxy.
+  + By default the x-axis is written as lookback time from the time of the galaxy.
 To revert this option use:

     .. code-block:: python